bamos/bamos.github.io/index.md

 I am a second-year Computer Science Ph.D. student at Carnegie Mellon University.
-I work with [Zico Kolter](http://zicokolter.com) and am supported by an NSF graduate research fellowship.
+I work with [Zico Kolter](http://zicokolter.com) on machine learning and optimization and am supported by an NSF graduate research fellowship.
-Our work is at the intersection of machine learning and optimization.

 {% include cv.md %}